sanposhiho/gomockhandler/README.md

 ### Add a new mock to be generated

-You can use the same options as mockgen to add a new mock to be generated.
+You can add a new mock to be generated from CLI.
+You can use the same options as mockgen to add a new mock.
 `mockgen` has two modes of operation: source and reflect, and, gomockhandler support both.

 See [golang/mock#running-mockgen](https://github.com/golang/mock#running-mockgen) for more information.